Pendeen: Geography

+Aerial view of Boat Cove near Pendeen Watch, Cornwall, England.

 Horsefield also writes of a large natural cave named Pendeen Vau, the entrance of which is to be found on a cliff.
 Apparently this cave is vast, going far below and into the sea, but its existence is disputed by many villagers.

 Below Boscaswell is an area known as The Craft which is mostly overgrown by gorse, fern and brambles, although many pathways exist.
 Here can be found abandoned mine buildings dating from the 19th century (including wash houses, engine houses and arsenic baths).

 Pendeen boasts three beaches although some are more accessible than others.
 The largest of them, and the only one accessible at all states of the tide, was for many years the home of a wrecked ship the Alacrity until the army was called in to clear the wreck as it was presenting a danger to swimmers.